dbfit/dbfit/docs/writing-tests.md

 This test type has 3 basic stages:

- 1. Set up the input data (arrange).
+ 1. Set up the input data (**arrange**).
- 2. Execute a function or procedure (act).
+ 2. Execute a function or procedure (**act**).
- 3. Run a query and compare actual vs expected data (assert).
+ 3. Run a query and compare actual vs expected data (**assert**).

-### When is it useful?

- *  Ideally, as part of your test-driven-development cycle, or
- *  While unit-testing your transformation/procedure, or
- *  For functional testing of your transformation.

 ### Pre-requisites

 An development environment where it's OK to overwrite or truncate data.

+### When are such tests useful?

+ *  As part of your test-driven-development cycle.
+ *  While unit-testing your transformation/procedure.
+ *  For functional testing of your transformation.

+### When are such tests not appropriate?

+When no test environments are available and arrange-act-assert tests must be run in a shared staging environment.
+In such cases, the risk of irrevocably modifying or deleting existing data (and upsetting your fellow developers!) is usually too great.

 ### Useful table types